frankjungdss/repdata-project2/README.md

 ## Results

-Looking at the results, it is clear that some attention should be made to address the  mis-classification of [event types](#events).
+Looking at the results, it is clear that some attention could be made to address the  messy [event types](#events), but this is unlikely to effect the ranking if the most severe.

 ### What events had the most casualties?